Fastening Methods

 | Standard Preload | Higher rigidity with increased friction torque | Most standard applications |

-With higher preload, rigidity increases; at the same time, bearing friction torque also increases.
+With higher preload, rigidity increases; at the same time, the bearing friction torque also increases.
 Generally, most AXCR bearings are assembled with standard preload.

 Customer-specific Designs (J-numbers)